Metsanpeitto/Portfolio_1/README.md

 ### Project requirements

-_**IMPORTANT NOTE:** For each Microverse project, you need to create a separate pull request.
-[Read how to work with multiple pull requests in your one repository in the most efficient way](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/git-github/articles/multiple_pull_requests.md)._
+- You should implement the following interactions:

-- For this project, you should add the [JavaScript linter](https://github.com/microverseinc/linters-config/tree/master/javascript).
+  - When the user clicks (or taps) the button to check project details, the popup with details about the project appears.
-- In mobile, implement the following features:
+  - When the user clicks (or taps) the close (X) button, the popup disappears.
-  - When the user clicks (or taps) the hamburger button, the mobile menu appears.
+- You should implement popups for both mobile and desktop screen sizes:
-  - When the user clicks (or taps) the close (X) button, the mobile menu disappears.
+  - Mobile popup
-  - When the user clicks (or taps) any of the mobile menu options, the mobile menu disappears.
+  - Desktop popup

 ### Prerequisites